-Wisdom for the Future – For a Just, Sustainable, and Peaceful Bhutan: Promoting Peace, Stability, and Environmental Conservation for a Better Future in Bhutan.
+Wisdom for the Future – For a Just, Sustainable, and Peaceful Bhutan and the World: Promoting Peace and Stability in Bhutan

 To educate our students and Bhutanese citizens at large, JSW Law in collaboration with the Office of Prime Minister and the Cabinet, launched the “WISDOM FOR THE FUTURE: JIGME SINGYE WANGCHUCK TALK SERIES” on 22 October 2024.
 As the father of Gross National Happiness, Bhutan’s Constitution, and Democracy, His Majesty is also a true and passionate environmentalist of our time.
 Throughout his reign, he prioritized ensuring the well-being of the Bhutanese people through free access to education and health, promoting social security, sustainable development, and enhancing citizen’s participation in decision-making.
 This Talk Series will bring global leaders to Bhutan to share their thoughts and experiences on these areas to amplify the contribution His Majesty made to the world as a global thinker and selfless leader.